Otmaro Ruíz

-Otmaro Ruíz (born June 27, 1964, in Caracas, Venezuela) is a Venezuelan pianist, keyboardist, composer, arranger and educator.
-Son of Oscar Ruiz Beluche and Omaira Prado Hurtado, both medical doctors.
+Otmaro Ruiz (born June 27, 1964) is a Venezuelan pianist, keyboardist, composer, arranger and educator.
+Son of Óscar Ruiz Beluche and Omaira Prado Hurtado, both medical doctors.
 He has a sister named Orlena, also a musician (violin, piano) and educator.

 Career

-Ruíz began his formal musical studies at the age of eight on piano, classical guitar, harmony, history and aesthetics.
+Ruiz began his formal musical studies at the age of eight on piano, classical guitar, harmony, history and aesthetics.
 His formal musical studies were done in the Juan Manuel Olivares Music School in Caracas.
-In the meantime, he also was exposed to other artistic activities such as drawing and acting.
+In the meantime, he also was exposed to other artistic activities, such as drawing and acting.
 At the same time, he studied organ and pursued a scientific career as a biologist at the Simón Bolívar University, but kept playing keyboards on the side, landing his first professional work in a pop group in 1980.

-Decided to focus entirely on music, Ruíz dropped out of school in 1983 while playing in his native Venezuela, where he toured and recorded with local and visiting musicians, and also became a busy studio musician as a jingles composer and arranger.
+Decided to focus entirely on music, Ruiz dropped out of school in 1983 while playing in his native Venezuela, where he toured and recorded with local and visiting musicians, and also became a busy studio musician as a jingles composer and arranger.

-In 1989 Ruíz moved to Los Angeles, California, where he finished his academic training at CalArts, obtaining a master's degree in jazz performance in 1993.
+In 1989 Ruiz moved to Los Angeles, California, where he finished his academic training at CalArts, obtaining a master's degree in jazz performance in 1993.
 In between, he was also playing with percussionist Alex Acuña, appearing in two albums during the early 1990s. and later recorded with Arturo Sandoval, which was followed by a world tour supporting Gino Vannelli in 1996.